BitTorrent launches uTorrent Web to let you download and play files in your browser

 uTorrent Web has been available in beta for years, but today the web-based torrent client is finally available as a stable version.
 The main difference between uTorrent Web and its counterparts is that all the downloading happens in your browser.
 Just like uTorrent, uTorrent Web can play audio and video files before they’ve finished downloading, but unlike uTorrent, the playback also happens inside the browser.
 Other file types can be downloaded as well — it’s really just like a normal BitTorrent client.

 After installation, uTorrent Web will try to open torrent and magnet links automatically in a browser window.
-You can search for content on your regular torrent sites, or use uTorrent Web’s search box, which redirects you to Google.
+You can search for content on your regular torrent sites or use uTorrent Web’s search box, which redirects you to Google.
 Downloading is just as fast as you would expect, and playback is seamless — even subtitles are pulled in automatically, assuming they’re included in the torrent file.

 The app’s settings are far from rudimentary.
 You can pick your language, your default download folder, and even whether to open each torrent in a new tab.
-It’s also possible to set whether uTorrent Web will start up when your computer boots, clear your search history, and of course choose uTorrent Web as your default torrent client.
+It’s also possible to set uTorrent Web to start up when your computer boots or clear your search history, and of course you can choose uTorrent Web as your default torrent client.

 The idea is that making all this possible inside the browser will make downloading torrent files easier for average internet users.
 At least, that’s how BitTorrent explains it: